jtcourtemarche/flask-together/README.md

     'port': '5432',
 }
 ```

+It is assumed that you are running Redis on the default port.

 All of your API keys belong in the api.py file as well.
 Your api.py file setup should look similar to this: